 In most cases, sciatic pain only affects one side of the body.
 If you are experiencing any of the above and haven’t been diagnosed with sciatica yet, contact Texas Partners Healthcare Group today.
 As a leading North Texas pain management clinic, we strive to help patients understand their condition and what can be done.
 We don’t believe in simply giving you a pill that will ‘fix’ everything.
 Our talented doctors care about your health and will provide you with the one-on-one attention you need to find relief.

 As mentioned earlier, sciatica typically happens when one or more of the roots of the low back (lumbar spine) are irritated.
 There are many different causes of this, including common conditions such as:

 Some individuals are at an increased risk of sciatica than others, including individuals who are overweight, do not exercise regularly, wear high heels, have poor posture, or sleep on an unsupportive mattress.

 Even though sciatica can be a very frustrating condition, to say the least, there are things you can do on your own to find relief.
 If you have any questions about the below, or if you are still struggling with pain from sciatica, contact Texas Partners Healthcare Group and make an appointment today.

 Here are some ways you can alleviate sciatica pain at home:

 If you’ve tried these at-home tips and are still struggling, contact Texas Partners Healthcare Group today.
-We can help you understand your condition and find effective ways to treat your symptoms.
+We are the leading pain management clinic in Frisco and can help you understand your condition and find effective ways to treat your symptoms.
 You don’t have to live in pain – let us help.